10 Misconceptions About Fuel Economy

 Technology advancements have allowed automatic transmissions to match and even eclipse the fuel economy of manual transmissions—advanced automatics such as the continuously variable transmission (CVT) used in hybrids and many conventional cars.

-Shopping for a new car?
+Are You Shopping for a New Car?

 Learn how to have dealers compete with each other online before ever stepping foot inside a dealership to guarantee you pay the best new car price and avoid any modern-day car dealer scams.